gcube-team/gcube-releases/README.md

 --------

 This work has been partially supported by the following European projects:

-The projects leading to this software have received funding from a series of
-European Union programmes including:
 * DILIGENT (FP6, grant no. 004260)
 * D4Science (FP7, grant no. 212488)
 * D4Science-II (FP7, grant no. 239019)